 I wanted the flavors to be very much like those in a regular naan, so I chose to use just plain gluten-free all purpose flour.
 The one I have in my pantry is King Arthur Measure for Measure.
 To help bind the dough and make it easier to work with I also used a couple of tablespoons of tapioca starch.

 You can make this naan with and without yeast.
 I think the yeasted version tastes and feels more like an authentic naan, so I strongly recommend it.
 You do need to give the yeasted dough about an hour and a half to rise.
 So if you're in a rush you can make this without yeast and instead use baking powder and baking soda for the leavening.

-To make the gluten free naan without yeast, mix 1 tsp baking powder and ½ tsp baking soda with the flours while making the dough.
+To make the gluten free naan without yeast, mix 1 teaspoon baking powder and ½ teaspoon baking soda with the flours while making the dough.
 Let the dough rest for 15 minutes, then proceed with rolling and baking the naan.